PenceP/strmr/TASKS.md

 - [x] Add ExoPlayer [https://github.com/androidx/media]
 - [ ] Add ffmpeg support, that's what handles various encode types
 - [x] Integrate TMDB API for trailers [api.themoviedb.org/3/movie/120/videos?language=en-US]
-- [ ] Implement trailers button functionality from MediaDetails page
+- [x] Implement trailers button functionality from MediaDetails page
-- [ ] Use videos marked as "official" and "Trailer" type
+- [x] Use videos marked as "official" and "Trailer" type
-- [ ] Create video player overlay with proper TV navigation controls
+- [ ] Create video player overlay with proper TV navigation controls (check https://github.com/Stremio/)

 ### 12. Intermediate View for Networks & Collections & Directors
-- [ ] Create intermediate page for when user clicks a network or collection
+- [x] Create intermediate page for when user clicks a network or collection
-- [ ] Hero/details section at the top (similar to MediaPage layout)
+- [x] Hero/details section at the top (similar to MediaPage layout)
-- [ ] Single long row of posters for all movies/shows in that network/collection
+- [x] Single long row of posters for all movies/shows in that network/collection
+- [ ] Add support for 2 dataUrl in json (first is movies, second tv shows. make 2 rows in the intermediate view if detected)
 - [ ] Reuse MediaPage/MediaHero logic where possible
 - [ ] Reuse paging and cache lists, images, ratings,details, etc to database
 - [ ] use omdb/logos as well. for all intents and purposes make this look like (front end and back) trending movies (or movies page with only 1 row and no nav bar i guess.)
-- [ ] Ensure proper navigation back to previous page (HOME in this case) and forward to MediaDetails
+- [x] Ensure proper navigation back to previous page (HOME in this case) and forward to MediaDetails
-- [ ] The data source is in the HOME.json, Netflix has an example trakt list, i will fill the rest in later
+- [x] The data source is in the HOME.json, Netflix has an example trakt list, i will fill the rest in later
-- [ ] Ensure "Trakt Lists" row sub-items go to their respective pages (Movie collection, movie watchlist, tv collection, tv watchlit), pulling from Trakt api
+- [x] Ensure "Trakt Lists" row sub-items go to their respective pages (Movie collection, movie watchlist, tv collection, tv watchlist), pulling from Trakt api

 ### 13. Season/Episode View Enhancement
 - [ ] Create modern episode view with: